Note: Please forward proposed corrections, refinements and additions to PeopleNow.org by email

 This web site provides a description, the table of contents of and easy access to the key elements of the nonpartisan. non-violent UN Sustainable Development Goal (SDG) Target 16.5 and Target Action Plan (TAP) 30 the Plan to Humanely and Privately (Not Secretly) Investigate, Negotiate With and,If Necessary, Prosecute Alleged Lawbreakers with Timely Restitution for Victims, Rehabilitation for Lawbreakers and Reconciliation and Restorative Justice Opportunities for Both.

-Action Plan #30 provides principles, strategies, procedures and sample documents to initiate and follow through with humane, private (not secret) investigations, negotiations and/or prosecutions if necessary along with victim's statement of demand, impact statement, tort claim and/or disgorgement action against alleged lawbreakers including certain senior civil and military officials, legislators, judges, private sector executives and other individuals who have allegedly violated the law while "treating them all with dignity and respect" as espoused by Clarence Darrow
+This plan provides principles, strategies, procedures and sample documents to initiate and follow through with humane, private (not secret) investigations, negotiations and/or prosecutions if necessary along with victims' statements of demand, victims impact statements, tort claims, disgorgement actions against alleged lawbreakers including certain senior civil and military officials, legislators, judges, private sector executives and other individuals who have allegedly violated the law while "treating them all with dignity and respect" as espoused by Clarence Darrow

 - All victims of crimes should be taken care of